chall8908/simplifiDB/README.md

 Reading the important bytes
 ---------------------------
 Grabbing all the data in a table like we've been doing is very inefficient, especially when you only want one or two records.
-To combat this, EasyDB provides a few handy accessor methods that give you just what you want.
+To combat this, SimplifiDB provides a few handy accessor methods that give you just what you want.

 * ````first()```` - grabs the first record in the table
 * ````last()```` - grabs the last record in the table